RonnyA/ModernIdentity/docs/source/index.rst

 Here we guide you as a developer - step by step - how to enable modern identity in your applications

-  .. tip:: The links for signing up for the the Deep Dive webinars are not
+  .. tip:: Not all the links for signing up for the the Deep Dive webinars are
+           available now.
+They will be added as soon as they are live.
-           yet available.
-Come back later and check for updates.
+           Please come back later and check for updates.

 * **Deep Dive webinars**:
   :doc:`Overview <deep/overview>`